-The cortege moved down King street, followed by ten street cars loaded with people and greetner, "waiting to see Governor Hampton. line of march was down King to Hazel, thence to Meeting to the Charleston Hotel.
+The cortege moved down King street, followed by ten street cars loaded with people and greet-ed by ladies and carriages at almost every corwaiting to see Governor Hampton.'
+The line of march was down King to Hazel, thence to Meeting to the Charleston Hotel.
 After reaching the hotel, the Washington Light Infantry formed in double rank, facing inwards, and leading from the middle of the street to the lob-by of the hotel.
-The Governor and his staff, accompanied by the reception committee, marched through the open ranks, and after registering. were assigned their quarters.
-At 9 o'clook, in accordance with the programme previously laid down, a number of the leading citizens and business men of Charleston assembled in the parlor of the Charleston Hotel, where they were duced to the Governor.
+The Governor and his staff, accompanied by the reception committee, marched through the open ranks, and after registering, were assigned their quarters.
+At 9 o'clook, in accordance with the programme previously laid down, a number of the leading citizens and business men of Charleston assembled in the parlor of the Charleston Hotel, where they were introduced to the Governor.
 At half past 9 o'clock the entire company proceeded to the ladies' or-dinary to breakfast.
-The tables, three in numher, were pread for fifty guests, and were tastefully decorated with the choicest flowers of say with what profound emotion I find myself in Charleston to-day, and listen to the too flattering words of my friend who has just spoken.
-The credit for the deeds that have been done is not mine; and you must not call them mine.
-It was mine only to bear the standard of South Carolina, and to keep at the post of duty; for the men of the State, and the women too, and even the little children, would have branded me as recreant if that standard had not continued to wave in the forefront of battle.
+The tables, three in numdinary to breakfast.
+The tables, three in num-ber, were : pread for fifty guests, and were taste-fully decorated with the choicest flowers of spring.

+After the sumptuous repast had been partaken of, S. Y. Tupper, Esq., offered a toast to the Governor, in which were embraced the words of tering words of my friend who has just spoken.
+The credit for the deeds that have been done is not mine ; and you must not call them mine It was mine only to bear the standard of South Carolina, and to keep at the post of duty ; for the men of the State, and the women too, and even the little children, would have branded me as recreant if that standard had not continued to wave in the forefront of battle.
 It was that sentiment, the sentiment that South Carolina must and should be redeemed, that brought to us the victory.